sttp/Specification/CONTRIBUTING.md

 Which gets rendered as:
 > :warning: This is a very important note in the spec.

+#### Adding Questions and Responses

+While we are drafting the documentation, in order to make it easier to ask questions or make comments about a particular subject in-line to the text, we will support the following style for questions and associated responses:

+`> :tomato::question: author-initials: _question to be asked?_`

+`> :bulb: responder-initials: explanatory response...`

+`> :thumbsup: responder-initials: positive response...`

+`> :thumbsdown: responder-initials: negative response...`

+Which gets rendered as:

+> :tomato::question: author-initials: _question to be asked?_

+> :bulb: responder-initials: explanatory response...

+> :thumbsup: responder-initials: positive response...

+> :thumbsdown: responder-initials: negative response...

+Please keep the questions and responses close to topic area of concern.
+If the questions and responses get lengthy, we will move content to a new issue (see [STTP Issue Tracker](https://github.com/sttp/Specification/issues)) for further discussion and simply add a link the new issue from within the documentation text.

+Note that all questions and answers will be removed from the documentation at various publication points, but will be preserved for posterity in a stand-alone section that will not be part of the main-line compiled document.

 #### Markdown Editing

 The official guide to developing GitHub flavored markdown can be found here: